Stancalau-ro/javanullability/README.md

 * Run `gradle clean build` in the project root to build the entire project

-More information about this project can be found [here](http://stancalau.ro/java-package-nullability-contract/)
+More information about this project can be found [in this blog post](http://stancalau.ro/java-package-nullability-contract/)